solidjs/solid-docs-legacy/langs/en/api.md

 ## `on___`

 Event handlers in Solid typically take the form of `onclick` or `onClick` depending on style.
-The event name is always lowercased.

 Solid uses semi-synthetic event delegation for common UI events that are composed and bubble.
 This improves performance for these common events.

 ```jsx
 <div onClick={(e) => console.log(e.currentTarget)} />